Pro Clima Solitex Adhero 3000

 External walls and roofs made from timber boards, block work, brick, cement and concrete.
 In timber frame, Cross Laminated Timber (CLT) and mass concrete buildings.

 Pro Clima Solitex Adhero is a self-adhesive, vapour permeable external breather membrane for use on masonry and timber structures.
 It can be quickly applied to immediately provide a wind and weathertight seal on buildings.
+Once applied, a costly construction tent is not required to protect the building from the elements during construction.

 Where to use it